adneja/fuudi/README.md

 Vue.js + Node.js + PostgreSQL + NGINX

 ### Application arcitecture
 fuudi.io uses NGINX to serve a Vue.js app.
-It also serves as a load balancer for the Node.js Express API.
+It also serves as a reverse proxy for the Node.js Express API.
 The API endpoints triggers PL/pgSQL functions in the PostgreSQL database.

 ![Application arcitecture](/arcitecture.png)